NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     1. Lesson 1 Objective Overview
         ---------------------------

-        1.  []{#services_are .anchor}When installing NPS as a RADIUS
-            proxy, which NPS role services are required in Windows Server 2012 R2?
+        1. When installing NPS as a RADIUS proxy, which NPS role services are required in Windows Server 2012 R2?
 (Choose all that apply.)

             a.  ***NPS***